snow-jallen/lullabeam/README.md

 ## Features

-- "Nap" and "bed" timer settings; whenever a song ends, if the alloted time has run out, the next song doesn't play.
+- Three playback modes, each with a timer.
+Whenever a song ends, if the allotted time has run out, the next song doesn't play.
+  - "Nap" and "bed" modes play from a "sleep" music folder
+  - "Day" mode plays from a "wake" music folder
-- Supports changing folders, songs, and timer settings via a USB number pad (the specific one I have; make your own module under `Lullabeam.InputDevices` to use a different one).
+- Supports changing folders (within the current mode's folder), songs, and timer settings via a USB number pad (the specific one I have; make your own module under `Lullabeam.InputDevices` to use a different one).
 No screen is needed for operation (screens are bad for sleep).
 - Plays at a predetermined headphone-safe volume level; external speakers can be used to control volume.
 - Expects kids to push the buttons like crazy and ignores them until they calmly press one button at a time
 - Sets the device to use minimal power, since playing music is not CPU-intensive